tocttou/hacker-blog/_posts/2021-3-2-Map-Territory.md

 A proof that P is provable is different than a proof of P.

-The map is the territory.
+The map is not the territory.

 The hypothesis is not the experimental result.